Research course

 Course content

-Anthropological, sociological, textual and gender and cultural studies approaches are supported.
-There is a focus on cross-disciplinary research and co-supervision linking research in Japanese Studies with other disciplines.
+We support anthropological, sociological, textual and gender and cultural studies approaches.
+There is a focus on cross-disciplinary research and co-supervision where we explore the relationship of research in Japanese Studies with other disciplines.

 Department specialisms